 According to Forbes magazine’s 2022 America’s Best-in-State Employers list, the University of Kentucky is the top ranked education employer in the state.
 In addition, for a fifth straight year, the University of Kentucky has appeared on ModernThink’s list of Great Colleges to Work For.
 As a leader among employers, the University of Kentucky offers a comprehensive benefits package.
 For more details, please visit www.uky.edu/HR/benefits.

 Featured on the U.S. News & World Report’s list of best places to live in 2022, the City of Lexington is a great place to not only live, but also work and study.
 With a population of roughly 320,000, Lexington offers both the warmth and lower cost of living of a small city and the amenities you would enjoy in a larger city, including the arts, cultural events, and a thriving dining scene.

-Application materials should include a letter of application, a curriculum vita, evidence of teaching excellence (upload under Specific Request 1), administrative/professional experience (upload as Specific Request 2), and contact information for three references when prompted in the application.
+Application materials should include a letter of application (upload under Cover Letter), a curriculum vita (upload under Curriculum Vita), evidence of teaching excellence, administrative/ professional experience (combine and upload as Specific Request 1), and contact information for three references when prompted in the application.
 Please note that references will not be contacted without prior consent.

-Questions regarding the position may be directed to Search Committee Chair Dr. Troy Cooper via email at email@example.com
+Questions regarding the position may be directed to Search Committee Chair Dr. Shannon Oltmann via email at email@example.com